SamLinehan/wanderground-server/README.md

 #Wanderground Back-End

 ##Description
 This repo is the node.js server for Wanderground.
-The server is making the API request to Open Weather Map request.
+The server is making the API request to Open Weather Map.
 The reason for requesting this data through a server was because of security measures to protect the API key.

 ##Development
 After cloning, download all npm packages: